The Untold History of the United States

-The Untold History of the United States (also known as Oliver Stone's Untold History of the United States) is a 2012 documentary series created, directed, produced, and narrated by Oliver Stone about the reasons behind the Cold War, the decision to drop atomic bombs on Japan, and changes in America's global role since the fall of Communism.
+The Untold History of the United States (also known as Oliver Stone's Untold History of the United States) is a 2012 documentary television series created, directed, produced, and narrated by Oliver Stone about the reasons behind the Cold War, the decision to drop atomic bombs on Japan, and changes in America's global role since the fall of Communism.

 Production and release

 Oliver Stone and historian Peter Kuznick (director of American University's Nuclear Studies Institute) began working on the project in 2008.
 Stone, Kuznick and British screenwriter Matt Graham co-wrote the script.
 The documentary miniseries for Showtime had a working title Oliver Stone's Secret History of America.
 Kuznick objected to the working title "Secret History", claiming that "the truth is that many of our 'secrets' have been hidden on the front page of The New York Times.
 If people think the secrets will be deep, dark conspiracies, they'll be disappointed.
 We'll be drawing on the best recent scholarship".
 It was subsequently retitled The Untold History of the United States.

 The series covers "the reasons behind the Cold War with the Soviet Union, U.S. President Harry Truman's decision to drop atomic bombs on Japan, and changes in America's global role since the fall of Communism."
 Stone is the director and narrator of ten regular episodes and two prologue episodes.
 The series is a reexamination of some of the underreported and darkest parts of American modern history, using little-known documents and newly uncovered archival material.
 The series looks beyond official versions of events to the deeper causes and implications and explores how events from the past still have resonant themes for the present day.
 Stone said, "From the outset I've looked at this project as a legacy to my children and a way to understand the times I've lived through.
 I hope it can contribute to a more global insight into our American history."